ignasirv/zkhack-lisbon/README.md

 ```
 There are optimization as simple as this one, but there are other optimization far more complex that require more knowledge of the assembly language and of the EVM.

+If you find an optimization in a part of the code that is not an opcode or doesn't have a unit test, we encorage you to create the test :D

 A way to parameterize the consumption of the rom is using the counters.
 Each rom operation is consuming different counters:
 **Steps**: consumed for every execution line of the rom.
 **Binary**: consumed every time a binary operation is executed: